NFDI4BIOIMAGE/training/_sources/content_types/blog post.md

 Sharing your data can benefit your career in some interesting ways.
 In this post, read why you should be making more of your research data openly available.

-Tags: Research Data Management, Sharing
+Tags: Research Data Management, Sharing, Include In Dalia

 Content type: Blog Post